Tank desant: Modern usage

 Soviet soldiers also adopted the tactic of riding the roofs of their BTRs (armoured personnel carriers), BMP-1s, BMD-1s, and, more rarely, tanks.
 During the Second Chechen War and other local conflicts of the post-Soviet era, the units of the Russian military and law enforcement acquired the tactic, making it a routine.
 However, riding outside the vehicles is still prohibited by Russian military doctrine, so it is not used during training and maneuvers.

-Tank desant was employed in combat during hostilities between the Ukrainian Army and separatists in the 2015 Battle of Debaltseve.
-It was used in an attempt to quickly retreat from Debaltseve and the surrounding region, so as to avoid being encircled by separatist armies.
+Tank desant was employed in combat during hostilities between the Ukrainian Army and Russian and Russian-backed forces in the 2015 Battle of Debaltseve.
+It was used in the Ukrainian withdrawal from Debaltseve and the surrounding region, so as to avoid being encircled.